Research Centre for Irish Studies (RCIS)

 Special Thanks

-The Research Centre for Irish Studies (RCIS) and the Director of RCIS Associate Prof. Rania Rafik Khalil, would like to acknowledge the support and guidance received from individuals and organisations at the preparation stage of the I Conference, during the conference days on campus, and after the conference.
+The Research Centre for Irish Studies (RCIS) and the Director of RCIS Associate Prof. Rania Rafik Khalil, would like to acknowledge the support received from individuals during the preparation stage of the conference, during the conference days on campus, and after the conference.

 The British University in Egypt